 If in doubt, remember the simple wedding card do’s and don’ts.
 Do speak from the heart, handwrite the note and make it personal.
 Don’t write an entire story, and whatever you do, don’t write the message in a rush.
 No matter how times change, a word of congratulations and thanks is going to be timeless.

 Looking for a present to go with that card?
-Have a look at our posts on wedding gifts, from tips to find the perfect wedding gift to luxury wedding gift ideas.
+Have a look at our luxury wedding gifts to help create a lasting memory for the bride and groom.